 At some point, hikers descend the ridge or saddle into the Pacific Creek valley, and it does not sound as if this is a steep descent.
 Because snow lies in the valley till late in the spring, it is always swampy and boggy.
 Even on the York Factory Express men’s return home it had the same characteristics — Thomas Lowe called it the Swamp.

-In 2011, when the people who hiked Athabasca Pass from east to west, writing the article that I can no longer locate, they found a massive avalanche near the top of the pass: a snow-slide had filled the trail with masses of trees and debris three meters wide.
+In 2011, when a party hiking the trail from east to west came through the pass, they found a massive avalanche near the top of the pass: a snow-slide had filled the trail with masses of trees and debris three meters wide.
 They clambered over this barrier, however.
 I am not sure where it was, but I presume it was on the British Columbia side of the pass.